Swimming at Burleigh Heads

 Things to Do In the Area

-The city of Burleigh Heads offers a large number of restaurants and dining opportunities for visitors.
+When your swimming trunks are dry from the beach, the city of Burleigh Heads offers a large number of restaurants and dining opportunities for visitors.
 These include several cafes, as well as bars, street food caterers, and a brewery which offers its own specialist flavors and combinations.
 The city also offers a bustling farmer’s market every weekend and a surf club, which features a spectacular view of the sea.
 The local council operates and run the public library, which was initially opened in 1993 and underwent renovation and refurbishment work later on in 2010.
 The suburb boats of some of its own heritage sites, including a wildlife park and a listed general store which was designed in the interwar period and later built in 1935.

 When to Visit?

 Burleigh beach is an excellent visitor destination year-round; however, the summer months of June until November offers the unique chance to witness humpback whales as they pass through these waters.
 The most comfortable time for visiting in regards to temperatures, are April and May.